tovy-eu/tovy.eu-website/src/content/blog/2024-08-02-the-power-of-automation.md

 An AI Agent built on Tovy’s infrastructure does not guess.
 When it needs to know where a shipment is, it looks at the Engineered Context we built.
 It finds facts, not probabilities.

-This approach offers three benefits:
+This approach offers three key benefits:

-1.  **Less Hallucination:** The AI makes fewer mistakes because the data is clean.
+*   **Less Hallucination:** The AI makes fewer mistakes because the data is clean.
-2.  **More Trust:** You know exactly where the AI got its answer.
+*   **More Trust:** You know exactly where the AI got its answer.
-3.  **Scalability:** Once the foundation is ready, you can build many different AI tools on top of it.
+*   **Scalability:** Once the foundation is ready, you can build many different AI tools on top of it.

 ## Conclusion
 The industry is focused on the roof of the house—the shiny AI tools.
 Tovy focuses on the foundation.